LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 We begin by creating a view in group "A" describing an integer array of length 10 and allocating the array via the view.
 This creates a buffer in the datastore which owns the array.
-Then, we get a handle to the buffer from the view from which we get a pointer to the start of the array and initialize the array values.
+Then, we get a pointer to the start of the array from the view and initialize the array values.
 To give some insight into the internal Sidre mechanics, we access and print various pieces of information along the way to show the the number of views in group "A", the number of elements in the view, the number of buffers in the datastore, the number of views attached to the buffer, and the number of elements in the the buffer.
 We also print the value of the buffer array at slot 5 to confirm that the buffer is indeed holding the view's data.

 .. literalinclude:: ../../examples/sidre_data_vs_metadata.cpp
    :start-after: _ex1_oneview_onebuffer_create_start